Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Fixed: Broken thread titles when using multi-byte characters
 * Fixed: Display issues with some themes
 * Added: Option to use complex editor instead of minimalistic one
 * Changed: Better support with some third-party plugins